London low emission zone: Related schemes

-T-charge
+T-Charge

-In October 2017, London Mayor Sadiq Khan introduced a new £10 toxicity charge, known as the T-charge, after London suffered record air pollution levels in January 2017, and the city was put on very high pollution alert for the first time ever, as cold and stationary weather failed to clear toxic pollutants emitted mainly by diesel vehicles.
-The T-charge was levied on vehicles within Central London on top of the £11.50 congestion charge.
-The T-charge was replaced by the ULEZ in April 2019.
+In October 2017, London Mayor Sadiq Khan introduced a new £10 toxicity charge, known as the T-Charge, after London suffered record air pollution levels in January 2017, and the city was put on very high pollution alert for the first time ever, as cold and stationary weather failed to clear toxic pollutants emitted mainly by diesel vehicles.
+The T-Charge was levied on vehicles within Central London on top of the £11.50 congestion charge.
+The T-Charge was replaced by the ULEZ in April 2019.

 Ultra Low Emission Zone

-The ULEZ, which went into effect on 8 April 2019, initially covered the same area as the T-charge but applies 24/7, 365 days a year, with charges of £12.50 a day for cars, vans and motorcycles, and £100 a day for lorries, buses and coaches.
-The ULEZ caused a 20% reduction in emissions and resulted in a drop of the worst polluting vehicles entering the zone each day from 35,578 to 26,195.
-The zone was extended to the North and South Circular from October 2021, and will be expanded in 2023 to cover all of Greater London.
+The ULEZ, which went into effect on 8 April 2019, initially covered the same area as the T-Charge but applies 24/7, 365 days a year, with charges of £12.50 a day for cars, vans and motorcycles, and £100 a day for lorries, buses and coaches.
+One month after its introduction, the number of the worst polluting vehicles entering the zone each day had dropped from 35,578 to 26,195.
+The zone was extended to the North Circular and South Circular roads on 25 October 2021.
+It was expanded again on 29 August 2023 to coincide with the low emission zone, covering almost all of Greater London.